 Through their honest service, Eason Enterprises was able to build a reputation of trust and assurance.
 Eason Enterprises boasts of personalised service with a genuine assurance of quality.
 Mr Tan said he always gives his best in solving his customers’ problems with their instruments.
 To further expand their business, Mr Tan’s son - Mr Tan Sung Wah has been using the internet and social media to promote their business domestically as well as internationally.

-Through new partnerships forged with a new breed of up and rising young Chinese musicians, both father and son looks in tandem to a future of huge potential.
+Through new partnerships forged with a new generation of up and rising young Chinese musicians, both father and son works in tandem towards a future of great potential.